alphagov/notifications-admin/docs/index.md

 GOV.UK Notify is a cross-government platform, currently in beta, that lets government services send notifications by sms or email.

-There are two ways to send notifications:
+There are 2 ways to send notifications:

 * use the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application
 * [integrate your web applications or back office systems](#integrateNotify) with the GOV.UK Notify API